sn8k/CashMachiine/user_manual.md

   are persisted to `orders` and `executions` tables, cached in Redis and logged to `execution-engine/logs/orders.log`.
 - Pass `--install` or `--remove` to service scripts for setup and teardown.
 - The UI supports French and English; append `/en` to URLs to switch to English.
+- Mark tasks complete on the daily actions page; checkboxes send POST requests to `/actions/{id}/check` and show feedback messages.
-- Visualize aggregated metrics via the `/analytics` endpoint or the UI analytics page.
+- Visualize aggregated metrics via the `/analytics` endpoint or the UI analytics page, which renders charts with Chart.js.
 - The feasibility-calculator service exposes `/feasibility` to estimate CAGR, daily returns and probability of hitting a target based on capital, goal, deadline and risk profile.
 - The backtester CLI loads prices from the database, simulates equal-weight portfolios, computes KPIs (CAGR, Sharpe, max drawdown), embeds equity charts in HTML reports and records metrics in the `backtests` table.